OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/bounds_enforce.rst

 **bound_enforcement**

-The BoundsEnforceLS subsolver includes the `bound_enforcement` option in the options dictionary.
+The BoundsEnforceLS subsolver includes the `bound_enforcement` option in its options dictionary.
 This option has a dual role:

 1. Behavior of the the non-bounded variables when the bounded ones are capped.
 2. Direction of the further backtracking.